magda-uk/soc-analyst-portfolio/README.md

 ---

-## 📌 Central Hub : From Zero to Hero
+## 📌 Central Hub : Blue Team & SOC operations

 - ✨ *Regular Content:* New detections, analysis and practical cases each week
 - 📈 *Gradual Evolution:* Empty folders you see will be filled with real evidence and practical exercises